-My favorite talk from this year’s DYFConf North America wasn’t about some new, highly profitable marketing strategy or automation technique.
+My favorite talk from the 2016 DYFConf North America wasn’t about some new, highly profitable marketing strategy or automation technique.

 It was “a cautionary tale about the awesomeness of being a superhero.”